Faculty Teaching Retreat

 - Available CTE resources to assist the instructor’s response to the learning challenge.

-Funding for this retreat has been generously provided by the University Council on Teaching, University Mission and Ministry, and the Office of the Provost.
+Funding for this retreat has been generously provided by the University Council on Teaching and Intersections.

 The Center for Teaching Excellence is committed to providing equal access to its events and programs.
 Individuals with disabilities who anticipate needing accommodations or who have questions about physical access may contact email@example.com.